Corruption in China: Countermeasures

 These efforts are punctuated by an occasional harsh prison term for major offenders or even executions.
-But rules and values for business and bureaucratic conduct are in flux, sometimes contradictory, and “deeply politicized.”
+But rules and values for business and bureaucratic conduct are in flux, sometimes contradictory, and "deeply politicized."
 In many countries, systematic anti-corruption measures include independent trade and professional associations, which help limit corruption by promulgating codes of ethics and imposing quick penalties, watchdog groups like NGOs, and a free media.
 In China, these measures do not exist as a result of the CCP's means of rule.

 Thus, while CCP disciplinary organs and prosecutorial agencies produce impressive statistics on corruption complaints received from the public, few citizens or observers believe corruption is being systematically addressed.

 There are also limits to how far anti-corruption measures will go.
-For example, when Hu Jintao's son was implicated in a corruption investigation in Namibia, Chinese Internet portals and Party-controlled media were ordered not to report on it.
+For example, when Hu Jintao's son was implicated in a corruption investigation in Namibia, Chinese Internet portals and CCP-controlled media were ordered not to report on it.

 At the same time, local leaders engage in "corruption protectionism," as coined by the head of the Hunan provincial Party Discipline Inspection Commission; apparatchiks thwart corruption investigations against the staff of their own agencies, allowing them to escape punishment.
 In some cases, this has impelled high-ranking officials to form special investigative groups with approval from the central government to avoid local resistance and enforce cooperation.
 However, since in China vertical and horizontal leadership structures often run at odds with one another, the CCP anti-corruption agencies find it hard to investigate graft at the lower levels.
 The goal of effectively controlling corruption thus remains elusive to the ruling Party, and only a propaganda tool to mislead the Chinese public on its false promises.

 In May 2017, Alibaba signed a memorandum with the Supreme People's Procuratorate's Anti-Corruption Bureau "to create a clean, credible, rule-of-law market environment."
 Pursuant to the memorandum, the Bureau provides Alibaba and Ant Group with access to criminal records from bribery cases and Alibaba and Ant Group query those records, including during verification of Taobao sellers and in connection with anti-money laundering initiatives and financial risk controls.

 In December 2020, the National Health Commission issued additional policies to combat fraud and corruption in healthcare.
 As part of its campaigns against fraud, inspections of 627,000 medical institutions were conducted, resulting in 26,100 people being sanctioned and the recovery of 22,310 million yuan.

 A December 2020 article in Foreign Policy suggested that decades of corruption inside the CCP had created vulnerabilities exploited by outside intelligence agencies, particularly the American Central Intelligence Agency.
 CCP purges under the guise of anti-corruption were at least partially motivated by counterintelligence concerns.

+No inheritance tax exists in China; The Economist speculates that a reason for this could be worries about exposing widespread graft among the political elite.